teddyliangfh/locked-profile/README.md

 - Apollo Client fetches paginated character data (with images) from the Rick and Morty GraphQL API.
 - Direct URL access to any page of the paginated data.
 - Clicking a character opens a modal with detailed info and image.
-- **Theme customization:** Full support for both dark and light modes, with a toggle to switch between them.
+- Theme customization: Full support for both dark and light modes, with a toggle to switch between them.
 UI displays perfectly in both modes.
-- **Highly responsive:** The layout adapts seamlessly from large desktop screens to mobile devices.
+- Highly responsive: The layout adapts seamlessly from desktop screens to mobile devices.
-- **Accessibility friendly:** The app is accessible and scores 91 on Lighthouse Accessibility audits.
+- Accessibility friendly:The app is accessible and scores 90+ on Lighthouse Accessibility audits.
 - Footer displays the challenge version.
 - Hidden easter egg: entering "Rick Sanchez" as username triggers an animated banner.